PerfectlySoft/PerfectDocs/guide/webSockets.md

 # WebSockets

-WebSocket is designed as full-duplex communication channels over a single TCP connection.
+WebSockets are designed as full-duplex communication channels over a single TCP connection.
 The WebSocket protocol facilitates the real-time data transfer from and to a server.
 This is made possible by providing a standardized way for the server to send content to the browser without being solicited by the client, and allowing for messages to be passed back and forth while keeping the connection open.
 In this way, a bi-directional (two-way) ongoing conversation can take place between browser and server.
-The communications are done over standard TCP ports, typically 80 or 443.
+The communications are typically done over standard TCP ports, such as 80 or 443.

 The WebSocket protocol is currently supported in most major browsers including Google Chrome, Microsoft Edge, Internet Explorer, Firefox, Safari and Opera.
 WebSockets also require support from web applications on the server.